Whether you think shopping is fun, or whether you’d rather get it done as quickly as possible, Dr. Gundry’s created a great new tool for you.

 Why did Dr. Gundry decide to share his favorite products with you?

-Because he wants to make it even easier for you to stick with The Plant Paradox for the long haul.
-That’s why he also released his brand new book, The Plant Paradox Cookbook, on April 10th.
-And believe it or not, it’s already a best seller!
+Because he wants to make it even easier for you to stick with his eating plan for the long haul.

-Now that you’ve got Dr. Gundry’s Personal Amazon Grocery List, The Plant Paradox “YES” List (the list of YES foods that lets you know each and every food in which you can indulge while on The Plant Paradox), and The Plant Paradox Cookbook… your kitchen should not only be a place of satisfied hunger, family cooking, and happiness — it should also be a place of success and ultimate wellness!
+Now that you’ve got Dr. Gundry’s Personal Amazon Grocery List and The “YES” List (the list of YES foods that lets you know each and every food in which you can indulge)… your kitchen should not only be a place of satisfied hunger, family cooking, and happiness — it should also be a place of success and ultimate wellness!

-So, to send you off into Plant Paradox bliss, Dr. Gundry wanted to share one of his all-time favorite Plant Paradox Cookbook recipes with you.
+So, to send you off into a healthy bliss, Dr. Gundry wanted to share one of his all-time favorite recipes with you.
 And, if you don’t have all of the ingredients, just click on the Gundry.com Grocery List Link and pick up the things you need.
 Has cooking for better health ever been easier?

 Dr. Gundry’s All-Time Favorite Truffled Mushroom Mac and Cheese

-This recipe came from the second-place winner in the Plant Paradox Recipe Contest, Jenni Schultz.
+This recipe came from the second-place winner in the Dr. Gundry’s Recipe Contest, Jenni Schultz.

 It’s a delicious, completely vegan mac-and-cheese that’s just as good as the dairy-laden version, but way better for your gut!